 Your dose of travel fix - from hacks and deals to travel tips and everything in between, delivered monthly to your inbox

-London To Cotswolds Day Trip - Transport Options
+London To Cotswolds Day Trip - All Transport Options

 The public transport system in Cotswolds is patchy, hence relying on it to get around Cotswolds is a bad idea.
 Renting a car is your best option here.
-However, you can get to Cotswolds from London on a train or coach which can help cut costs.
+However, you can get to Cotswolds from London on a train or coach to help cut costs.

 London to Cotswolds by Train

 Trains from Paddington, London to Cotswolds are available daily.
 Doing a Cotswolds day trip from London by train is a great idea as it is quick, economical and most importantly, the British railways are an impeccable experience in itself.
 If you plan to do a Cotswolds day trip from London by train, make sure you book your tickets in advance and research on which station you would like to get down at.
 Here's a list of train stations at Cotswolds - Cam and Dursley, Cheltenham, Gloucester, Kemble , Moreton-in-Marsh, Stonehouse, Stroud and Ashchurch .
 You can check the train timings and schedule here.

 From the Victoria Coach Station in London, you can catch a bus to Cotswolds and get down at either Cheltenham, Gloucester or Stroud as per your plan.
 Though this is a slightly more expensive and longer option, the roads are scenic and making a road trip of it without the hassle of driving is well worth the money spent.